-To: All current and former non-exempt, hourly, employees of Defendant KDL Precision Molding Corp. ("Defendant" or "KDL") who worked in California from August 30, 2015 through [INSERT DATE OF PRELIMINARY APPROVAL OR CLOSE OF CLASS PERIOD].
+To: All current and former non-exempt, hourly employees of Defendant TK Services, Inc. who worked for Defendant in California at any time from November 6, 2013 through date of preliminary approval of the Settlement.
 Collectively, these employees will be referred to as "Settlement Class members."